History of education in the United States: South

-Particularly after white Democrats regained control of the state legislatures in former Confederate states, they consistently underfunded public schools for blacks which continued until 1954 when the United States Supreme Court declared state laws establishing separate public schools for black and white students to be unconstitutional.

-Generally public schooling in rural areas did not extend beyond the elementary grades for either whites or blacks.
-This was known as "eighth grade school" After 1900, some cities began to establish high schools, primarily for middle class whites.
-In the 1930s roughly one fourth of the US population still lived and worked on farms and few rural Southerners of either race went beyond the 8th grade until after 1945.

 Women and girls

-The earliest continually operating school for girls in the United States is the Catholic Ursuline Academy in New Orleans.
-It was founded in 1727 by the Sisters of the Order of Saint Ursula.
+The earliest continually operating school for girls in the United States is the Catholic Ursuline Academy in New Orleans, founded in 1727 by the Sisters of the Order of Saint Ursula, the first convent established in the US.
 The academy graduated the first female pharmacist.
-The first convent established in the United States supported the academy.
 This was the first free school and first retreat center for young women.
 It was the first school to teach free women of color, Native Americans, and enslaved women.
 In the region, Ursuline provided the first center of social welfare in the Mississippi Valley; and it was the first boarding school for girls in Louisiana, and the first school of music in New Orleans.

 Tax-supported schooling for girls began as early as 1767 in New England.
 It was optional and some towns proved reluctant to support this innovation.
 Moreover, statutes creating town schools for "children" often were interpreted in practice as encompassing only boys.
 Northampton, Massachusetts, for example, was a late adopter because it had many rich families who dominated the political and social structures.
 They did not want to pay taxes to aid poor families.
 Northampton assessed taxes on all households, rather than only on those with children, and used the funds to support a grammar school to prepare boys for college.
 Not until after 1800 did Northampton educate girls with public money.
 In contrast, the town of Sutton, Massachusetts, was diverse in terms of social leadership and religion at an early point in its history.
 Sutton paid for its schools by means of taxes on households with children only, thereby creating an active constituency in favor of universal education for both boys and girls.